AlisAquilae/Academia/content/Notes/Literature Notes/Water 2/Reader Water 2-Chapter 1.3-River Morphology.md

 ---
 ### 1.3.4 Meandering
 Not all rivers look the same from above.
 Generally, we have the following subdivision in river patterns
-- Straight: the river has a clear channel and it has barely any bends
+- **Straight**: the river has a clear channel and it has barely any bends
-- Meandering: the river shows a large sequence of bends
+- **Meandering**: the river shows a large sequence of bends
-- Braided: this pattern is characterised by a river which has many different channels that intersect or cross each other, and then converge or diverge again, like the strands of a braid.
+- **Braided**: this pattern is characterised by a river which has many different channels that intersect or cross each other, and then converge or diverge again, like the strands of a braid.
 We often see this pattern in sandy river banks with a strongly changing discharge and/or steep hill slopes.
 Hence, this river pattern often occurs in mountainous areas
-- Anastomosing: we find this pattern in rivers with clayey banks and low streamflow velocities, such as delta regions.
+- **Anastomosing**: we find this pattern in rivers with clayey banks and low streamflow velocities, such as delta regions.

 It is not always easy to distinguish the different patterns, but from laboratory experiments, we know that the patterns are mainly determined by the slope.